LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/automatic-messages.md

 #### Multiple Messaging events are mapped to the same Functions event

 Since multiple conversational events are mapped to the same Functions event, you can differentiate the conversational event by the `cbotEventType` property in the invocation payload and adapt your for the interested events.

-#### System Messages disabled
+#### Any automatic message is disabled

-<div class="important">If any system message is disabled, the associated function will be invoked regardless of the state of the enabled flag.</div>
+As mentioned above, if any auto message is disabled, the Controller Bot will invoke your function when any of the mentioned conversational event occurs within the conversation.
+You could disable all the automatic messages and your function still will be invoke in for those events, but you cannot disable the a Automatic Messages feature, the Controller Bot needs to be running and listening for conversational events in order to invoke you function.
 If you don't want your function to be invoked for a disabled system message, you have these options:

-- Undeploy your function.
+* Undeploy your function.
-- Ignore it in your function code.
+* Ignore it in your function code.
 You can distinguish the system message with the `cbotEventType` property included in the invocation payload.

 ### Payload Details